Christian fellowships of "the Remnants" movement: Reactions

 In 2015, "A Response to Denver Snuffer’s Essay on Plural Marriage, Adoption, and the Supposed Falling Away of the Church," by Brian C. Hales was published in Interpreter.
 Hales says that Snuffer's status as revelator is not unique, citing such Latter Day Saint movement revelators over the years as Lorin C. Woolley, John T. Clark, Maurice Glendening, Leroy Wilson, Joseph W. Musser, Elden Kingston, Ben LeBaron, Gerald Peterson, James D. Harmston, Brian David Mitchell, Robert C. Crossfield, and Addam Swapp, who, akin to Snuffer, believe the mainstream LDS Church is in apostasy.

-In a June 2015 three-stake fireside (which some colloquially term the "Boise (Idaho) Rescue"), featured LDS devotional addresses by LDS Apostle Dallin H. Oaks and Church Historian Richard E. Turley Jr. "We sometimes hear is that the church is no longer the church that was restored to the earth by the prophet Joseph," Turley said.
-"Here’s another claim: the church is focused on following the brethren instead of seeking Christ," said Oaks; "When you start toward apostasy, you are on the wrong side. [...]
+A June 2015 three-stake fireside (which some colloquially term the "Boise (Idaho) Rescue") featured LDS devotional addresses by LDS Church Apostle Dallin H. Oaks and Church Historian Richard E. Turley Jr. "We sometimes hear is that the church is no longer the church that was restored to the earth by the prophet Joseph," Turley said.
+"Here’s another claim: the church is focused on following the brethren instead of seeking Christ," said Oaks.
+"When you start toward apostasy, you are on the wrong side. [...]
 Stand fast with the leadership of the church."
-Snuffer said to KUTV news that soon before the fireside event, Remnant movement re-baptisms of LDS individuals had been performed in the area.
+Snuffer said to KUTV news that soon before the fireside event, Remnant movement re-baptisms of LDS Church members had been performed in the area.

-An internal 2015 PowerPoint chart prepared for LDS Apostles (and later provided to news outlets by the MormonLeaks organization) lists Snuffer, the Ordain Women advocacy movement, and new media journalist social commentator John Dehlin among entities leading some LDS Church members away from fellowship with the denomination.
+An internal 2015 PowerPoint chart prepared for LDS Church Apostles (and later provided to news outlets by the MormonLeaks organization) lists Snuffer, the Ordain Women advocacy movement, and new media journalist social commentator John Dehlin among entities leading some LDS Church members away from fellowship with the denomination.

-According to religion reporter Peggy Fletcher Stack, when LDS Apostle M. Russell Ballard spoke at the LDS October 2017 General Conference, giving warning that LDS faithful not to be deceived by non-LDS priesthood holders or "organizations, groups or individuals [...claiming] secret answers to doctrinal questions", his characterizations fit "the nascent Remnant movement".
+According to religion reporter Peggy Fletcher Stack, when LDS Church Apostle M. Russell Ballard spoke at the LDS Church's October 2017 General Conference, warning LDS Church faithful not to be deceived by non-LDS Church priesthood holders or "organizations, groups or individuals [...claiming] secret answers to doctrinal questions", his characterizations fit "the nascent Remnant movement".

-In October 2017, Jeff Savage was excommunicated from the LDS Church for apostasy.